Amber Oak

-Amber Oak is a Swedish band from Skellefteå, which was formed in 2008 by Erik Ekersund, Joseph Dahlberg and Albin Marklund.
+Amber Oak is a Swedish band from Skellefteå, formed in 2008 by Erik Ekersund, Joseph Dahlberg and Albin Marklund.
 The band is signed to the Skellefteå-based record label A West Side Fabrication.
-Jonathan Eriksson and Alec Hofverberg joined in 2009 and then the band was complete.
+Vocalist Jonathan Eriksson and bassist Alec Hofverberg joined in 2009.

 History

 The band began its journey with the release of their EP "Your Missing Piece" on A West Side Fabrication 2009.
 The song "Audrey", who was played on various Swedish radio stations, was featured on "Your Missing Piece".

 2011 the band released their debut album "Illt" which received good reviews in Swedish media.

-They also released the single "Words" in the same year that had a heavy rotation on various Swedish radio stations.
+In the same year, they released the single "Words", which had a heavy rotation on various Swedish radio stations.
+Marklund left the band after Illt's release.

+In 2013 they released the EP Ambivalence.